Blog

 Kevan Lee, Buffer’s VP of marketing, knows how to use the Before–After–Bridge formula in a simple tweet:

-Unlike the PAS formula, which emphasizes the problems readers suffer from, the Before–After–Bridge is about revealing problems readers don’t even know exist.
+Unlike the PAS formula, which emphasizes the problems readers suffer from, the Before–After–Bridge is about revealing problems readers might not even know exist.
 It’s also a great way to communicate with brevity.

 Promise–Picture–Proof–Push (PPPP)